 with resumes, interview preparation, and connecting them to mentors and companies.
 Her

 expertise, professionalism, connection with our community and youth have all inspired aMAYSing

 Low reading achievement results in serious consequences on students’ college, career, and life readiness.
 According to the Ohio Department of Education (ODE), 71.4% of struggling readers reside in economically disadvantaged areas, 30.3% have disabilities, 4.6% English Language Learners, and over 50% attend high-needs schools.
 Studies show that students who are not proficient at reading by 3rd grade are three times more likely than their peers to not graduate on time.
 Speaking and listening come before reading and writing.
 In fact, oral language development is the foundation of written language and may be an early indicator of child’s ability in learning to read in write.
 Research suggests children begin with listening comprehension in grades Pre-K -5 and reading comprehension in grades 6-8 (ODE, 2020).

-To prepare our youth to contribute to the community and become successful in a changing society.
-Spark interest in college and career trades including broadcasting and journalism.
+To prepare our youth to contribute to the community and become successful in a changing society while creating a pipeline to broadcasting.